About Ride The Bull Chicago

 Show answer Hide answer

-We publish upfront package pricing, staff every rental with a trained operator, and build suburb-specific pages so buyers can find local answers fast. `[PENDING: founding year, founding story]` We avoid vague “professional” language and instead explain what happens on event day.
+We publish upfront package pricing, staff every rental with trained operators, and build suburb-specific pages so buyers can find local answers fast.
+Ride The Bull Chicago is operated by Sterling Event Rentals, founded in Chicago in 2021 by Steve Rangel.
+We avoid vague “professional” language and instead explain what happens on event day.

 Who operates the mechanical bull at events?